How to Trace, Report Spoofed/Phishing Emails (With Example)

 Now that we know where the email originated from (143.210.250.100 per the example), it's time to use a WHOIS Lookup service to find out more information about its organization so that we can make a formal complaint.

-Use ARIN for North American based IPs, RIPE for Europe, Middle East, Central Asia, APNIC for Asia Pacific, and LACNIC for Latin America and parts of Caribbean, and AFRINIC for Africa.
-You can also search google for another generic WHOIS lookup which may combine any of the major backbones I just mentioned (or not - in which case use the specific backbone I just mentioned).
+To lookup the IP address, use ARIN for North American based IPs, RIPE for Europe, Middle East, Central Asia, APNIC for Asia Pacific, and LACNIC for Latin America and parts of Caribbean, and AFRINIC for Africa.
+You can also search google for another generic WHOIS lookup which may combine any of the major registries I just mentioned.

-It's worth noting that depending on the origin of the IP, the WHOIS lookup service may not be complete.
+Note that depending on the origin of the IP, the WHOIS lookup service may not be complete.
 For example, I used ARIN to lookup 143.210.250.100 and it gave me the following:

 Address: 143.210.250.100 NetRange: 143.210.0.0 - 143.210.255.255 CIDR: 143.210.0.0/16 NetName: RIPE-ERX-143-210-0-0 NetHandle: NET-143-210-0-0-1 Parent: NET143 (NET-143-0-0-0-0) NetType: Early Registrations, Transferred to RIPE NCC Organization: RIPE Network Coordination Centre (RIPE) RegDate: 2003-11-12 Updated: 2025-02-10

-Where it says: NetType: Early Registrations, Transferred to RIPE NCC - this means you need to use RIPE WHOIS to do a complete lookup, which yields:
+Where it says: NetType: Early Registrations, Transferred to RIPE NCC - this means you need to use RIPE WHOIS to do the proper lookup, which yields:

 NetRange: 143.210.0.0 - 143.210.255.255 CIDR: 143.210.0.0/16 NetName: LEICESTER-NET Organization: University of Leicester (UNILEI) RegDate: 1990-06-20 Updated: 2010-06-15 Ref: https://rdap.arin.net/registry/ip/143.210.250.100 OrgName: University of Leicester OrgId: UNILEI Address: IT Services University Road City: Leicester StateProv: Leicestershire PostalCode: LE1 7RH Country: GB Phone: +44 116 252 2415 Email: abuse [at] le.ac.uk Updated: 2023-05-04 Ref: https://rdap.arin.net/registry/entity/UNILEI